VidhyashreeX/RedWhiskersBulBul/README.md

-# Red-whiskered Bulbul aka Beta!
+# Red-whiskered Bulbul a.k.a Beta!
 ## Overview

 This is a personal website where i designed to celebrate the Red-whiskered Bulbul (Pycnonotus jocosus) that has been nesting in the owner's home since 2022.
 It's a combinaiton of personal storytelling with some content about the bird species, some  multimedia galleries with photos, videos, and audio recordings.
 I have also added tamil version for my mom.